 - Decent price per GB for NVMe

-Best NVMe SSD for Desktops
+Best Add-In Card NVMe SSD

 - Works in any x4 PCIe slot and no throttling

-- Uses a PCIe slot
+- Needs a PCIe slot

 Testing and other NVMe drives